lyteword/chspurgeon-tod/volume-7/psalm-148.md

 **Verses 11-18.**

-1\.The universal King.
+1\.
+The universal King.
 Alone in excelling.
 Supreme in glory.

-2\.The universal summons.
+2\.
+The universal summons.
 Of all nations, ranks, classes and ages.
 Foreshadowing the Judgment.

-3\.The universal duty: praise,—constant, emphatic, growing.— *W.B.H.*
+3\.
+The universal duty: praise,—constant, emphatic, growing.— *W. B. H.*

 **Verse 12.** God to be served by strength and beauty, experience and expectation.

 **Verse 12.** *And children.* A Children's Address.

-1\.Where the children are found (Ps 148:11-12).
+1\.
+Where the children are found (Ps 148:11-12).
 In royal and distinguished society: yet not lost or overlooked.

-2\.What they are called to.
+2\.
+What they are called to.
 "Praise the Lord."
 Even they have abundant reason.

-3\.What are the lessons of the subject?
+3\.
+What are the lessons of the subject?

 a) Children should come up with their parents on the Sabbath.

 b) Children should unite in heart and voice in God's praises.

-c) Children should seek fitness for this praise by believing in Christ.— *W.B.H.*
+c) Children should seek fitness for this praise by believing in Christ.— *W. B. H.*

 **Verse 14.** The Favoured People and their God.

-1\.What he does for them.
+1\.
+What he does for them.

-2\.What he makes them: "Saints."
+2\.
+What he makes them: "Saints."

-3\.Who they are: "Children of Israel."
+3\.
+Who they are: "Children of Israel."

-4\.Where they are: "Near unto him."
+4\.
+Where they are: "Near unto him."

-5\.What they do for him: "Praise ye the Lord."
+5\.
+What they do for him: "Praise ye the Lord."